 Chronic bronchitis is defined as bronchitis with a phlegm-producing cough lasting at least 3 months for 2 consecutive years.
 In addition to a history and physical, tests used for diagnosis may include a pulmonary function test to assess airflow in the lungs and a chest x-ray.

 Asthma is a more complicated diagnosis that requires tests to check for airway obstruction and the capacity to exhale under different test conditions.
 The tests will be repeated after use of an inhaled medication to open the airways to determine reversibility of the airflow obstruction.

 Acute bronchitis usually goes away on its own.
-Because most cases of acute bronchitis are caused by a viral infection, antibiotics are not necessary.
+Because most cases of acute bronchitis are caused by a viral infection, antibiotics are not necessary or effective.
 In rare cases, bronchodilators -- inhaled medicines that open the airways -- may be prescribed if wheezing accompanies the cough.

 Chronic bronchitis treatment typically includes several strategies, including vaccinations for influenza and pneumonia, use of steroids to reduce inflammation, and treatment with antibiotics -- particularly during flare-ups.
 Other treatments may include the use of bronchodilators to dilate the airways or medications to help clear excess mucus.

 Asthma treatment focuses on two strategies.
 Reducing the frequency and severity of attacks is accomplished by limiting exposure to triggers and using so-called rescue medications to treat sudden symptoms.
 Controlling the underlying inflammation and constriction of the airways is the other goal of asthma treatment.
 Inhaled corticosteroids are commonly prescribed for long-term management of inflammation.
 Leukotriene modifiers (Singulair, Accolate, Zyflo) and theophylline (Theolair, Theo-24) are other long-term control medications.